netlify-labs/react-netlify-identity-widget/README.md

 This is a React port of https://github.com/netlify/netlify-identity-widget (48kb) taking the lightweight functionality https://github.com/sw-yx/react-netlify-identity (4kb) and adding back the nicer UI with a focus on accessibility (with @reach UI) and bundle size.

+# demo

+the demo is hosted at: https://react-netlify-identity-widget.netlify.com (you can see [the deploy logs here](https://app.netlify.com/sites/react-netlify-identity-widget/deploys))

+and the source is in `/examples`.

 # usage

 we require some peer dependencies: